marduke182/jekyll-blog/_drafts/improve-productivity-using-docker.markdown

 > Anyone can run my project

-As programmer we must give enough information to allow collaborators contribute in our project.
+We must give enough information to allow collaborators contribute to our project.
 But sometimes a good documentation is not enough, because we are not handling a lot of variables, architectures, environments, etc.

  When we use Docker all projects run in the same way, *docker build* and *docker run*.
 Also we can publish our docker image in server likes *docker hub* to allow people run the project without having the code installed.

-> For larges company is common used to handle complicated deploys
+> For the larges company is commonly used to handle complicated deploys

 As you see, we can run and show how the application is connected between, with this information tools like **kubernetes** or **swarm** can do amazing go to handle deploys, scalability, etc.

-Swarm for example receive a docker compose and with few configurations you can set a cluster of servers that will handle your scalability, load balancing, service discover, deploys, etc. This is amazing is not weird DevOps guys love docker so much.
+Swarm, for example, receive a docker compose and with few configurations you can set a cluster of servers that will handle your scalability, load balancing, service discovers, deploys, etc. This is amazing is not weird DevOps guys love docker so much.

 Kubernetes does something similar but with his own configuration.

-## In conclusion
+## Conclusion

+I highly recommend to use it, you could love it or you simple will let it go, for experience, is hard to adapt and use it.
+I tried to bring this to my company and a I failed completely, developers did not see the value to the tool or never invest time to learn/implement.
+But is a good experiment, try it.